rzlamrr/esp32s3-dht-ntp-oled-mqtt/README.md

 idf.py menuconfig # and check entries in "Example Configuration" and "Component config -> LWIP -> SNTP -> Request NTP servers from DHCP"
 ```

 Note: SSID and password does not come from example config but rather the `secrets.h` file which the user must provide.
 The example builds but does not connect to my AP.
 Setting this aside to try a WiFi example.
 No joy.
 Neither the `station` or the `softAP` examples provided any workable WiFi.
 These are going back to Amazon.
 Or not.
 I found this post that suggested reducing the TX power <https://forum.arduino.cc/t/no-wifi-connect-with-esp32-c3-super-mini/1324046/21> I tried it in the Arduino sketch and it worked.
 I commented the line out and WiFi still worked.
 I tried my ESP-IDF sketch and it worked.
 And now it is not. :-/ Occasionally it does connect but not reliably enough to be useful.
+Followup: I bought some other ESP32-C3 boards and they work with WiFi just fine.